+Simple random sampling (SRS) is when every eligible individual in the population has the same chance of being selected.
+This usually means the availability of a list of all eligible individuals and, using a random selection scheme, a sample of individuals was selected to be surveyed.
 Simple random sampling was used to choose respondents from the population as broken down into different categories.
 These guarantee the desired distribution among the selected categories of the population.
 After having the right strata, the categories were arranged accordingly where simple random sampling was used to arrive at the final respondents.
 This helped to reduce bias on the selection of the respondents.
 Respondents selected under this sampling were people from procurement department, human resource department, IT department, Accounts and finance department, marketing department.